threenbe/leetcode/String/Reformat Date.md

 }
 ```

-## My other solution (used a Map to store months just because; pulling the month out of a Map should be faster than traversing a List for the index anyway):
+## My other solution:
+(Used a Map to store months just because; pulling the month out of a Map should be faster than traversing a List for the index anyway)

 ```Java
 class Solution {